Fire breaks out on Washington side of Columbia River Gorge

 CARSON, Wash. — A wildfire broke out on the Washington side of the Columbia River Gorge on Thursday afternoon.

-The fire is burning in Carson, Washington, in the southeast area of town, according to Skamania County Sheriff Dave Brown.
+The fire was burning in Carson, Washington, in the southeast area of town, according to Skamania County Sheriff Dave Brown.

 Photos: Wildfire burns in Carson

-The fire has burned about 10-15 acres of grass and timber, Brown said.
-Most volunteer fire agencies in the area are fighting the blaze.
-The fire is burning under Bonneville Power Administration towers, making it difficult for crews to receive aerial support since water can’t be dropped on the towers, Brown said.
+The fire burned about 20 acres of grass and timber, Brown said.
+Most volunteer fire agencies in the area were fighting the blaze.
+The fire was burning under Bonneville Power Administration towers, making it difficult for crews to receive aerial support since water couldn't be dropped on the towers, Brown said.

-The fire is burning near some structures, but no structures have been lost, according to Brown.
-He also said no one has been injured.
+The fire was burning near some structures, but no structures were been lost, according to Brown.
+He also said no one was injured.

+Brown says about 75 firefighters will continue overnight into Friday to extinguish the fire.